zzxwill/odps/intl.en-US/User Guide/Data upload and download/Bulk data channel SDK example/Example for multi-thread downloading.md

 -   If specified, the downloading data goes through the specified Endpoint.
 -   If not specified, the downloading data goes through public network Endpoint.
+-   This paper gives the Tunnel Endpoint of East China 2 classical network.
+The Tunnel Endpoint settings of other regions can be referred to [Configure Endpoint](../../../../reseller.en-US/Prepare/Configure Endpoint.md#).